 In other words, What is uppermost in many debtors’ minds is whether they are eligible for a Chapter 7 and a Chapter 13, what would their payment arrangement be?
 Now, it can be pretty challenging getting an accurate Chapter 13 bankruptcy payment plan without using our calculator.
 This is mainly due to the complicated bankruptcy forms used.
 To assist debtors, we created the following calculator.
 The calculator helps people to understand if they qualify for a Chapter 7, besides estimating a suitable payment plan in a Chapter 13 bankruptcy.

 Estimating Your Ohio Chapter 13 Plan Payment:

-2. On the other hand, the more precise Chapter 13 Calculator can provide a Chapter 13 repayment plan that considers more factors than the rough estimate below.
-Keep in mind that the provided figures are estimates and if you need specific statistics, talk to a trusted attorney.
+The Chapter 13 Calculator can estimate a Chapter 13 repayment plan that uses the bankruptcy forms to help estimate plan payment Keep in mind that the provided figures are estimates and if you need specific statistics, talk to a trusted attorney.

 Ohio Means Testing

-The Chapter 13 calculator above takes into account Ohio means testing data found here to evaluate if may be the right candidate for a Chapter 7 bankruptcy.
-There is also information for the Ohio Means Test on and after May 1, 2020 in the table below.
+For example, the Chapter 13 calculator above takes into account Ohio means testing data found here to evaluate if may be the right candidate for a Chapter 7 bankruptcy.
+There is also information for the Ohio Means Test on and after November 1, 2020 in the table below.

 |# of People||Annual Income|